chenyx04/Spectral-Stitching/users_guide.md

 SNP pos x2 (space) SNP Index y2 (space) \# of reads that indicate x2 and y2 belong to one community

-For example, if you have 4 reads, the first read indicates SNP1 and SNP2 are in the same community.
-The second read indicates SNP1 and SNP2 are in different community.
-The third read indicate SNP1 and SNP3 are in the same community.
-The fourth read indicates SNP1 and SNP2 are in different community.
+For example, if one has the following four reads: the first read indicates SNP1 and SNP2 are in the same community, the second read indicates SNP1 and SNP2 are in different communities, the third read indicate SNP1 and SNP3 are in the same community, and the fourth read indicates SNP1 and SNP2 belong to different communities.
 Then the contact map should be:

 3 3 3